yc-cui/Super-AD/README.md

-# Overcoming the Identity Mapping Problem in Self-Supervised Hyperspectral Anomaly Detection
+# Accepted to TGRS2025: Overcoming the Identity Mapping Problem in Self-Supervised Hyperspectral Anomaly Detection

 This repository contains a training script for the SuperAD model, designed for self-supervised anomaly detection overcoming the identity mapping problem.
 The script utilizes PyTorch Lightning for efficient training and logging, and it supports integration with Weights & Biases (Wandb) for experiment tracking.